 The B family of water-soluble vitamins is important for the health of many organs and body systems.
-B vitamins serve as coenzymes; biochemical cofactors that are necessary for a wide range of chemical reactions in the body.
+B vitamins serve as coenzymes, which are biochemical cofactors that are necessary for a wide range of chemical reactions in the body.

-The “coenzyme” form of a B vitamin is the biologically active form in the human body.
+The “coenzyme” form of a B vitamin refers to its biologically active form in the human body.
 B vitamins are especially important for nervous system and neurological health, but their roles as coenzymes make them critical for normal cellular function.*

 - Vitamin B-1 (Thiamin) – Thiamin plays a central role in the generation of energy from carbohydrates.
 It’s involved in RNA and DNA production, as well as healthy nervous system function.
 It’s also involved in the production of hydrochloric acid, an important aspect of healthy digestion.* The biologically active coenzyme form of vitamin B-1 is thiamin co-carboxylase.

 - Vitamin B-2 (Riboflavin) – Riboflavin is important for circulatory and immune health and is especially important for developing fetuses during pregnancy.
 It’s involved in the metabolism of proteins, carbohydrates, and fats.* One of the biologically active forms of vitamin B-2 is riboflavin-5-phosphate.

 - Vitamin B-3 (Niacin) – Also known as niacinamide and nicotinic acid, niacin plays a role in the metabolism of proteins, carbohydrates, and fats and is involved in the production of hydrochloric acid.
 The nicotinic acid form helps to support healthy circulation and also helps to maintain cholesterol levels already within the healthy range.* One biologically active coenzyme form of vitamin B-3 is nicotinamide adenine dinucleotide, or NAD.